danielkvist/botio/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/danielkvist/botio.svg?maxAge=604800)](https://hub.docker.com/r/danielkvist/botio/)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-Botio is a CLI to create and manage easily simple bots for differents platforms.
+Botio is an opinionated CLI to create and manage easily simple bots for differents platforms.

 > For the moment it only supports Telegram but I'm working to add support for more platforms soon.